-Wanted to share this article from The New York Time that shows us: Victory for Food Allergies by Inclusion over Exclusion!!
+Wanted to share this article from The New York Times (Jan.16/2019) that shows us: Victory for Food Allergies by Inclusion over Exclusion!!
 There are two young hero’s in this story: Mason, who stands up for his rights and Sam, who supports him.
-They faced and questioned opposition from the organization management to speak out for the right to participate.
+Membership denied for a youth with food allergies, based on inconvenience/lack of understanding is difficult, yet often part of everyday challenges.
+These two young men faced and questioned opposition from the organization management to speak out for the right to participate.

 The conflict over accommodating a child’s allergy turned into a legal battle that highlights the isolation that people with food allergies often face.

 TURNERS FALLS, Mass. — It seemed like the perfect setting for a shy, thoughtful 10-year-old boy’s first steps on stage: a kids’ Shakespeare program that doesn’t hold auditions, guarantees everyone a substantial speaking role, emphasizes community, and excludes no one.